 Fascia is just under the skin.
 Around the muscles, in between the muscles and amongst our organs – almost everywhere in the body!
 It embraces the muscles so they can work efficiently and when we move, structures can slip over one another smoothly.

-When we have surgery, an injury or radiotherapy, the fascia can be scarred and get stuck – you may someone who has had painful adhesions after abdominal surgery.
+When we have surgery, an injury or radiotherapy, the fascia can be scarred and get stuck – you may know someone who has had painful adhesions after abdominal surgery.

 The myofascial techniques I use are very effective on recent scars – perhaps after breast, gynaecological or other trunk surgery and also work well on old scars.
-It has been moving to use it for women have described themselves as, “disfigured” after Caesarian Section or other abdominal surgery, sometimes many decades earlier.
+It has been moving to use them for women who have described themselves as, “disfigured” after Caesarian Section or other abdominal surgery, sometimes many decades earlier.

 Car accidents, crush injuries (machinery at work or being rolled on by farm animals) and burns can also benefit from “hands on” work.